 Our exclusive, innovative BASS STRING CHOOSER for suggestions of strings brands for your bass and playing style!

-Even MORE suggestions for strings for special situations!
+Even MORE suggestions for strings for special situations (bottom of this page)!

 Coming soon: better than a string color identification key: ACTUAL PHOTOS of nearly every brand of bass string!!
 No more deciphering by graphic or verbal description!